surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 **Block type:** Select ***Date*** from drop-down list.

-- **Block From & To:**  Enter the start date and the ending point of the data to be fetched.
+- **Block From & To:**  enter start date and end date till where the data to fetched.
+> Block from : 2019/03/01 | yyyy/MM/dd
+> Block To : 2019/03/08 | yyyy/MM/dd

 - **Block Size:** Enter specific run time range.